dasch-swiss/dsp-das/docs/docs/workspace/research.md

 ## Display a source

-The SUID app offers different source views for different media types.
+The Knora web app app offers different source views for different media types.
 There's a viewer for still images, moving images, audio and document files.
 You can open them from the list of search results.
-Depending on the media type, SUID offers different tools to work on the source.
+Depending on the media type, Knora web app offers different tools to work on the source.

 In a still image source, you're able to draw regions on the image and to annotate or transcribe this region.
 Usually a still image source is used for book pages, photographs, postcards, letters etc.